OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Indexing

-Define the way the content will be indexed in order to be search it from a query.
+Define the way the content will be indexed in order to search it from a query.
 See [Indexing](../reference/modules/Indexing)

 ### Query